michaelestrin/cloudmqtt/README.md

-## michaelestrin/cloudmqtt -- Example One-Way EdgeX Cloud MQTTS Service
+## michaelestrin/cloudmqtt -- Example EdgeX-Cloud MQTTS Service

 ### Overview

 This service is build upon the EdgeX Applications Functions SDK.

-It receives northbound events and forwards them
+It receives northbound events and forwards them to a user-defined topic on an upstream MQTTS server.
+When an event
-    to a user-defined topic on an upstream MQTTS server.
-When an event references a device this service hasn't seen before, the service will separately query the EdgeX core-metadata service for the device's metadata and forward the result to a separate user-defined topic on an upstream MQTTS server.
+    references a device this service hasn't seen before, the service will separately query the EdgeX core-metadata service for the device's metadata and forward the result to a separate user-defined topic on an upstream MQTTS server.

+It receives southbound commands and logs them.
+As there is no defined standard for translating command content received
+    via MQTT message into specific core-command api calls, the provided `impl.commandHandler.Receiver` must be modified to translate the incoming command string into call to appropriate core-command endpoint.

 ### Table of Contents